-Within Mammillaria karwinskiana, four subspecies have been recognized, which include the subspecies: Mammillaria karwinskiana subsp. beiselii, Mammillaria karwinskiana subsp. collinsii, Mammillaria karwinskiana subsp. karwinskiana, and Mammillaria karwinskiana subsp. nejapensis.
+Within Mammillaria karwinskiana, four subspecies have been recognized, including the following subspecies: Mammillaria karwinskiana subsp. beiselii, Mammillaria karwinskiana subsp. collinsii, Mammillaria karwinskiana subsp. karwinskiana, and Mammillaria karwinskiana subsp. nejapensis.

 Scientific Name